- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 The Faculty of Business and Economics attends some of the best International Case Competitions in the world.
 We have sent students to dozens of exciting destinations over almost two decades, and next year it could be you!

-In 2017, our teams have competed in California, Florida, Oslo, Montreal and Bangkok.
+In 2017, our teams competed in California, Florida, Oslo, Montreal and Bangkok.
 Read all about their experiences in the FBE Newsroom.

 Destinations for 2018 include: